graphops/launchpad-namespaces/CONTRIBUTING.md

 Some of the ways to contribute:
 - **Community:** by hanging with our community at ![Discord](https://avatars.githubusercontent.com/u/1965106?s=12&v=4) [Discord *(The Graph)*](https://discord.com/channels/438038660412342282/1029379955307585568), even if just to let us know you're using *Namespaces* we would appreciate to hear from you.
 We don't bite, promise!
 - **Opening Issues:** by being a user and taking the time to report issues (or feature requests) you've ran into.
 Please see the [Opening Issues](/CONTRIBUTING.md#opening-issues) section below on how to do just that.
-- **Code:** - channel your skills and knowledge by crafting valuable pull requests (PRs).
+- **Code:** by channeling your skills and knowledge to craft valuable pull requests (PRs).
 We wholeheartedly welcome your contributions.
 Please see the [Contributing Code](/CONTRIBUTING.md#contributing-code) section below on how to do just that.

 # Opening Issues